Dear BLCF Friends,

 Announcements and Call to Worship: Responsive Reading #616 (Christian Baptism – Matthew 2 and 28, Acts2, Romans 6); Prayer

-Cochren and Co.
-Church (Take me Back) https://youtu.be/Z8AQQKwjNYY
+Opening Worship Specials:Music Special: Cochren and Co. – Church (Take me Back) – Lyrics – https://youtu.be/nYYdhqPxpqk

 Let us pray…

-Even with a vaccination, we continue with precautions to protect those who we love and care for, which for Christian believers means everyone.
-We prepared for today’s service by sanitizing the pulpit and pews, erecting plexiglass barriers, screening all worshippers, not distribute Bulletins, Bibles or Hymnals, suspending choruses and songs during the service, setting up social distance between worshipers, cancelling coffee hour after the service, and providing communion in pre-packaged sealed cup that contains both the bread and juice.
-These rules and restrictions which apply whether we are vaccinated or not, and I believe all who are here today are vaccinated, sure beats sitting at home and perhaps watching a stream or broadcast of a service form a remote location or previously recorded at some church!
-There is something about hearing Scriptures, prayers, and praise in person that restores our faith, renews our spirit, and heals the soul, And, sadly, there are some who believe that the church will never reopen, having fallen victim to the Pandemic.
-To those who believe that God’s Church is no more having fallen victim to enemy of the COVID-19 virus, I say look around you here at BLCF and see that your fears are unfounded.
-Perhaps it is the faith of some that has fallen victim to another enemy who wants you separated from you brothers and sisters in the Lord!
+Even with vaccination, we continue with precautions to protect those who we love and care for, which for Christian believers means everyone.
+We prepared for today’s service by sanitizing the pulpit and pews, erecting plexiglass barriers, screening all worshippers, not distributing Bulletins, Bibles, or Hymnals, suspending choruses and songs during the service, setting up the social distance between worshipers, canceling coffee hour after the service, and providing communion in a pre-packaged sealed cup that contains both the bread and juice.
+These rules and restrictions which apply whether we are vaccinated or not, and I believe all who are here today are vaccinated, sure beat sitting at home and perhaps watching a stream or broadcast of a service from a remote location or previously recorded at some church!
+There is something about hearing Scriptures, prayers, and praise in person that restores our faith, renews our spirit and heals the soul, And, sadly, there are some who believe that the church will never reopen, having fallen victim to the Pandemic.
+To those who believe that God’s Church is no more having fallen victim to the enemy of the COVID-19 virus, I say look around you here at BLCF and see that your fears are unfounded.
+Perhaps it is the faith of some that have fallen victim to another enemy who wants you separated from your brothers and sisters in the Lord!
 Today’s lesson is entitled, Grace and Assurance through the Testimony of the Blood, the Water, and the Holy Spirit.

 You may notice that we are smaller in number today that our usual small size.
 In time, this too should improve.
 During the Pandemic some of our members cannot attend because they have committed to visiting loved ones in nursing homes, while others have been called away by work, health issues, and other reasons.
 Some have felt safe being at home for so long, that going out to church or elsewhere is a scary proposition, even though Public Health assures us that it is safe if the recommended precautions are taken.
 So let us begin with today’s lesson: